neelanshu7/Deloitte-AUS--Data_Analysis/README.md

 ### Software - Excel

 ### Objective
-To analyze client data and create a dashboard using Tableau.
+To analyze client data and categorize it regarding apy gap

 ### Problem Statement
 An excel file containing 3 columns: